sourcenetwork/docs.source.network/docs/query-specification/filtering.md

 }
 ```

-This query returns all books authored by “John Grissam” with the genre “Thriller”.
+This query returns all books authored by “John Grisham” with the genre “Thriller”.

 Filtering from the root object, compared to sub objects results in different semantics.
-Root filters that apply to sub objects, like the `author` section of the above query, only return the root object type if there is a match to the sub object filter.
-E.g. We will only return books, if the author filter condition accepts.
+Root filters that apply to sub objects, like the `author` section of the above query, only returns the root object type if there is a match to the sub object filter.
+E.g. the code snippet only returns books, if the author filter condition accepts.

 This applies to both single sub-objects, and array sub-objects.
 Meaning, if we apply a filter on a sub-object, and that sub-object is an array, we will **only** return the root object, if at least one sub-object matches the given filter instead of requiring **every** sub-object to match the query.